What Was the Year of Jubilee?

 So, after seven years of Sabbaths, we reach the 50th year.
-A year dedicated to rest, to restoration of property, and to freeing people from debts, servitude, and slavery.
+A year dedicated to rest, the restoration of property, and freeing people from debts, servitude, and slavery.

-Now, this isn’t the only year that they let the land rest.
+This isn’t the only year they let the land rest.
 There are Sabbath years, as indicated in Leviticus 25:18-22.

 But the Year of Jubilee seemed to serve as a nice bookend for the cycles of Sabbath days, months, and years.
-Because everyone was released from debts and slavery, everyone got to rest during this year and was able to start off the next year with a clean slate.
+Because everyone was released from debts and slavery, everyone got to rest during this year and could start the next year with a clean slate.

 Why Did God Enact the Year of Jubilee?

 It’s important to note that God owns everything.
 Anything he’s given to us, such as resources, crops, etc., belongs to him.
 Therefore, the Israelites would dedicate this year of rest to him, acknowledging that God would provide for their needs.